helmedeiros/blog/content/en/posts/2008-07-20-making-rup-agile-refined.md

 ---
-title: 'Making RUP Agile: Modeling with Just Enough Discipline'
+title: "Making RUP Agile: Modeling with Just Enough Discipline"
 author: helio
 layout: post
 date: 2008-07-20 08:00:00+00:00
 categories:
   - Architecture
   - Agile
-subtitle: Agile practices and development methodologies
+subtitle: Transform heavyweight process into agile excellence—discover how to extract RUP's valuable modeling discipline while embracing agile's responsiveness, creating a refined approach that serves real projects
 ---

 When you mention RUP in an Agile room, someone will roll their eyes.